zaher2016/website/_posts/2013-07-23-using-elmo-odk-in-kenyas-2013-presidential-elections.md

 #### A Carter Center observer witnesses the polling process with tablet (and backup paper forms) in hand.

-_This is not to say that we didn&#8217;t run into problems.
+_This is not to say that we didn’t run into problems.
 In Kenya, as in many countries the Center works in, staff faced unique infrastructural and technical challenges such as lack of 3G or 4G coverage on very slow bandwidth hotel wireless networks and tablet malfunctions that required extensive troubleshooting.
 But troubleshooting and problem solving are all in a day’s work for mission staff and each time we’ve had the opportunity to use ELMO and ODK in the field, we believe we are making this new technology work for us more efficiently._

 _All of this is important because as an organization with a strong interest in sustainable impact, The Carter Center sees the success of ELMO and ODK in Kenya as another indicator that this kind of technology can be tremendously useful to improving the quality and accuracy of observation, not just for us but for domestic organizations as well.
 Higher quality data and analysis from domestic and international observers will generate stronger reports leading to greater overall impact on the electoral process: a goal that all observer organizations strive to achieve._